vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/05_bhagavat-paricharyA-paddhatiH.md

 <details><summary>English</summary>

 9. It is the divine source of all the mantras, and is capable of destroying all sins.
-Becoming calm and collec- ted one shall diligently utter it.
+Becoming calm and collected one shall diligently utter it.
 </details>